Dynatrace/OneAgent-SDK/README.md

 }
 ```

 On the incoming side, we need to differ between the blocking receiving part and processing the received message.
+Therefore two different tracers are used: ReceivingMessageTracer and ProcessingMessageTracer.

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",